The Interrupted Journey: Plot

-John North, a struggling writer, plans to elope with his mistress, Susan Wilding, following an incidental quarrel that morning with his wife Carol who is frustrated that her husband refuses employment offered by her father, considering their perilous finances.
-After meeting Susan in London, he suspects they are being followed both in the street and at the railway cafe where they have a cup of tea, though Susan is dismissive of his concerns.
-Once they are on the train, he cannot rid himself of his unease as they sit discussing their new life together.
+John North, a struggling writer, plans to elope with his married mistress, Susan Wilding, following a quarrel with his wife Carol who is frustrated that her husband refuses employment offered by her father, pointing out they cannot pay bills, and will soon lose their house.
+She suggests he take the job and write in his spare time until he is established, a thing he refuses even to consider.
+After meeting Susan in London, he suspects they are being followed, though Susan is dismissive of his concerns.
+Once they are on the train, he cannot rid himself of his unease.
 John is guilt-ridden while recollecting the quarrel and feels affection for his wife.
 Seeing Susan is asleep, he goes out into the corridor, and again thinks he sees the man he believes has been following them.
-At this point, John hears a ticket inspector mention that the train is approaching a point on the line which is close to his house.
-When he then thinks he sees Susan's husband further along the corridor, John panics and pulls the emergency communication cord to stop the train.
-As the train stops, he passes the still-sleeping Susan and jumps off the train and makes for his house, just a couple of minutes away.
+John hears a ticket inspector mention that the train is approaching a point on the line which is close to his house.
+John thinks he sees Susan's husband further along the corridor, and panics and pulls the emergency communication cord to stop the train.
+As the train stops, he passes the still-sleeping Susan and jumps off the train and makes for his house.
 He tells his wife he has decided to take the job with her father's company and they embrace.

 Suddenly, they hear the sound of a train crash nearby.
-Carol immediately runs to help the victims, while John is stunned as he realises it involves the train he has just left.
+Carol runs to help the victims, while John is stunned as he realises it involves the train he has just left.
 He walks alongside the wreckage and in a shattered carriage sees a lifeless arm that clearly belongs to his mistress.
 She and many others in the carriage have been killed in the collision.
 John says nothing about his presence on the train to his wife, maintaining that he returned from London by bus.

-In the next day's newspaper, John reads the details of the crash.
-After he pulled the cord and the train stopped, it had been struck by another train, with twenty dead and others injured, but bodies still being recovered from the wreckage.
-Then Clayton, a British Railways crash inspector, arrives, and questions John, telling him that they recovered a document connecting John and Susan which was found on the man who had been following them, a private detective hired by her husband, both of whom had been identified as among the dead in the crash.
+In the next day's newspaper, John reads the details of the crash: after he had pulled the cord and the train had stopped, it had been struck by another train, with twenty dead and others injured.
+Mr Clayton, a British Railways crash inspector, arrives, and questions John, telling him that they had recovered a document connecting John and Susan.
+It was found on the man who had been following them, a private detective hired by her husband, both of whom had been identified as among the dead in the crash.
 However, Carol points out that initials used in the notes could also refer to Susan's husband.